rust-lang/book/second-edition/nostarch/chapter15.md

 Smart pointers are usually implemented using structs.
 The characteristic that distinguishes a smart pointer from an ordinary struct is that smart pointers implement the `Deref` and `Drop` traits.
-The `Deref` trait allows an instance of the smart pointer struct to behave like a reference so we can write code that works with either references or smart pointers.
-The `Drop` trait allows us to customize the code that is run when an instance of the smart pointer goes out of scope.
+The `Deref` trait allows an instance of the smart pointer struct to behave like a reference so you can write code that works with either references or smart pointers.
+The `Drop` trait allows you to customize the code that is run when an instance of the smart pointer goes out of scope.
 In this chapter, we’ll discuss both traits and demonstrate why they’re important to smart pointers.

 Given that the smart pointer pattern is a general design pattern used frequently in Rust, this chapter won’t cover every existing smart pointer.
 Many